daschatten/salt_hierarchy_pillar/README.md

 A (e.g. host data) is merged with B (e.g. zone data).

 * List:
-    If first element in a list is `_replace` then the list from B will replace list in A
+    If first element in a list is `_replace` then the list in A is not merged with list in B, A is result.
 * Dict:
-   If dict contains a key `_control` with value `_replace` then dict from B replaces dict in A
+   If dict contains a key `_control` with value `_replace` then dict in A is not merged with dict in B, A is result.